saha0073/SwordPistolVR/README.md

 * Please go to the IRONHEAD Games located within Assets folder and open the LobbyScene.
 * Play the LobbyScene.
 After LobbyScene is loaded, the GameScene will start automatically.

 This project has been inspired by the VR Development course of [Tevfik](https://www.udemy.com/course/oculus-quest-development-with-unity/).
+Happy Learning!